shoeffner/mthesis/src/models_and_methods.md

 classifier because it offers an advantage over OpenCV's classifier: It detects the 68 landmarks used for the "300 Faces In-The-Wild Challenge" [@Sagonas2013] (@fig:68landmarks).
-These landmarks include the landmarks listed in \Cref{tab:3dheadmodel}, so no additional processing and detection step is needed after the face is detected.
+These landmarks include the landmarks listed in \Cref{tab:3dheadmodel}, so no additional processing and detection steps are needed after the face is detected.
 In @sec:license-issues there is one downside to using Dlib's model explained: Licensing.
-A possible solution is to use the 5 landmark model, but it does not detect all landmarks included in the 3D head model, and using a 3D head model containing the five instead of the 68 landmarks is not stable enough for the head pose estimation as detailed in @sec:head-pose-estimation.
+A possible solution is to use the 5 landmark model, but it does not detect all landmarks included in the 3D head model and using a 3D head model containing the five instead of the six out of 68 landmarks is not stable enough for the head pose estimation as detailed in @sec:head-pose-estimation.

 Dlib describes detected faces with a bounding box around the detected landmarks